top of page

 Dorothea Beatty

-Dotty Beatty finished her three year nursing program in Rochester, Minnesota and was approached by AirForce recruiters who told her, “These young men need nurses, and you’re a good nurse.”
-Shortly after, Beatty signed up for the AirForce and was sent to Vietnam.
-Unfamiliar with the country of Vietnam and the Vietnam War, Beatty was intrigued to have an adventure, but was met with the most traumatic experience of her life.
-When she arrived, she quickly learned that, “There are no rules in war,” and that war is chaos.
-Dotty was assigned to the ICU of her hospital in Cam Ranh Bay, meaning she saw the deepest horrors of the war multiple times a day, 7 days a week.
-Beatty does not remember the names of the thousands of soldiers, both American and Vietnamese, and Vietnamese civilians, including women and children, she saved or watched die.
-Recently, Dotty battled Breast Cancer due to Agent Orange exposure, but is more resilient than ever.
-Beatty recalls the horrors she witnessed, her life-long battle with PTSD, and how today she immerses herself in nature to cope with the war.
+After she completed her three year nursing program in Rochester, Minnesota, Dorothea "Dotty" Beatty was approached by Air Force recruiters who told her, “These young men need nurses, and you’re a good nurse.”
+Beatty signed up for the Air Force, and was sent to Vietnam.
+Unfamiliar with Vietnam and the war itself, Beatty was intrigued to have an adventure.
+However, she was met with the most traumatic experience of her life.
+When she arrived, she quickly learned that, “There are no rules in war."
+Dotty was assigned to the ICU in Cam Ranh Bay, witnessing the war's worst 24/7.
+Beatty does not remember any names of the thousands of American soldiers and Vietnamese soldiers or civilians, including women and children, she saved or watched die.
+Recently, Beatty battled Breast Cancer due to Agent Orange exposure, but is more resilient than ever.
+Beatty recalls the horrors she witnessed, her lifelong battle with PTSD, and how she immerses herself in nature to cope with the war today.

 Conversation with Dorothea Beatty